 How is stomach cancer diagnosed?

 Stomach cancers are usually found when a person goes to the doctor because of signs or symptoms they are having.
+The doctor will take a history and examine the patient.
 If stomach cancer is suspected, tests will be needed to confirm the diagnosis.

 Medical history and physical exam